MCPI-Revival/mcpi-repo/worlds/README.md

 Repo for Minecraft Pi world sharing.
 Designed for the MCPIL launcher.

 ## Installation
 Download a `.mcpiw` world file.
 Rename the file extension and change it to a `.zip` and extract it.
 Move the extracted foler to `~/.minecraft-pi/games/com.mojang/minecraftWorlds`.
+You can use also the [World Downloader](https://github.com/leha-code/worlddownloader/) to download worlds from the command line.
 ## World descriptions
 Here, you can find a description and link to all our worlds!